 Trinity strives to be a residential college and currently houses over 90 percent of matriculated students in college-owned and -operated housing.
 Students are allowed to petition to live off-campus on a space-available basis.
-Preference is given by class year seniority, and first-year students are not allowed to live off campus unless they are commuting from home.
-Trinity cannot be involved in making off-campus housing arrangements for students who are interested; instead we will try to provide you with helpful information and resources in order for everyone to live in the place of their own choosing.
-On this site, we maintain a list of rental resources and information for those considering living off-campus.
+Trinity is not involved in making off-campus housing arrangements for students.
+Students are responsible for arranging their own housing off campu.
 We encourage you to read the FAQs first as there is very important information for to you to consider.

 Will my financial aid be affected if I live off campus?